mac-comp128/128-audio-fingerprinter/README.md

 #### Song Identification Matching

-To identify a song that is currently playing, record a clip of the song, and run the recording through the same audio fingerprinting process as above.
-Then search the map for matching hash tags for each time chunk.
+To identify a song that is currently playing, we record a clip of the song, and run the recording through the same audio fingerprinting process as above.
+Then we can start searching the map for matching hash tags for each time chunk.

 Many of the hash tags will correspond to the music identifier of multiple songs.
 For example, it may be that some piece of song A sounds exactly like some piece of song B (See [Axis of Awesome - Four Chord Song](https://www.youtube.com/watch?v=5pidokakU4I)).
 So we need to take into account the timing information as well.